This training division page sponsored by:

 This talk will present an overview of the Michigan Fatality Assessment and Control Evaluation (MIFACE) program at Michigan State University (MSU).
 Topics will include how the program relates to, and differs from, MIOSHA fatality investigations and the presentation of Michigan fatality statistics and trends.
 Additionally, several MIFACE investigation case studies will be reviewed as both a demonstration of MIFACE’s incident investigation process and to provide specific examples of the factors contributing to preventable workplace deaths in Michigan and recommendations for addressing these factors.

-Michigan Workplace Fatalities (Basic) Chris Johnson, Senior Safety Consultant, and Tarah Kile, Construction Safety Supervisor, MIOSHA CET Division.
+Michigan Workplace Fatalities (Basic) Chris Johnson, Senior Safety Consultant, and Tarah Kile, Construction Safety Supervisor, CET Division, MIOSHA.

-This session is a review of each MIOSHA construction and general industry program fatality.
+This session will be a brief review of each MIOSHA construction and general industry program fatality.